EDUCBA

 1. Multilevel Marketing Plans

 Not all, but some multilevel marketing businesses turn out to be pyramid schemes.
 In these schemes, the members are required to sell different products.
-Additionally, they are required to recruit new participants that also yield returns on top of the sales commissions.
+Additionally, they must recruit new participants that yield returns on top of the sales commissions.

 2. Chain Email